-But, when the shadon's and darkness shall flee away, when the True Light shall shine, when "the knowledge of the glory of the Lord shall fill the whole earth as the waters cover the great deep"-then faith will not be at its present premium because it will then be very easy to exercise faith.
-Moreover, while perfect works are impossible now, because of our imperfections of the flesh, perfect works will gradually become possible to the world in the next Age, because as they progress in the light and in obedience to the laws of that King-dem then will gradually become perfect works will gradually become possible to the world in the next Age, because as they progress in the light and in obedience to the laws of that Kingdom they will gradually be recovering the perfection of the flesh, mental, moral and physical.
+But, when the shadov, and darkness shall flee away, when the True Light shall shine, when "the knowledge of the glory of the Lord shall fill the whole earth as the waters cover the great deep"-then faith will not be at its present premium because it will then be very easy to exercise faith.
+Moreover, while perfect works are impossible now, because of our imperfections of the flesh, perfect works will gradually become possible to the world in the next Age, because as they progress in the light and in obedience to the laws of that Kingdom they will gradually be recovering the perfection of the flesh, mental, moral and physical.
 And as they recover these powers correspondingly more and better works will be required each year, each century, of their experience.

-Finally, before the glorious Epoch shall conclude-before Messiah shall turn over the Kingdom to the Father-all the willing and obedient will have come to full perfection and hence to full capacity for perfect works and God will demand them; they will therefore be the standard or test in the world's trial Day-"They shall be judged every man, according to his works."
-In both these Judgments we see Justice and Mercy harmoniously working together in the interests of those on trial, the differences between the two operations being such merely as adapt them to the conditions of the individuals on trial.
+Finally, before the glorious Epoch shall conclude-before Messiah shall turn over the Kingdom to the Father-all the willing and obedient will have come to full perfection and hence to full capacity for perfect works and God will demand them; they will therefore be the standard or test in the world's trial Day-"They shall be judged every man, ac tions being such merely as adapt to the conditions of the individuals on trial.